| |

 9. The site is full of intricate carvings and sculptures that depict Mayan mythology and historical events.
 These include representations of jaguars, warriors, feathered serpents, and other deities.

-Continue learning with our free continent of South America worksheets.
+Keep exploring with our free North America geography worksheets.

 Chichen Itza is located on the Yucatan Peninsula in Mexico.